Master of Education in Secondary Education

 MASTER OF EDUCATION IN SECONDARY EDUCATION

-The HPU School of Education provides a master’s degree program in secondary education that prepares candidates for licensing in Hawai‘i and 49 other states in grades 6–12 in the disciplines of English, mathematics, science, social studies, and world languages.
+The HPU School of Education provides a master’s degree program in secondary education that prepares candidates for licensing in Hawai‘i and 49 other states in grades 6–12 in the disciplines of English, mathematics, science, social studies, TESOL, and world languages.

 Guided by a profound belief in active, collaborative, experiential, reflective, and transformative learning as well as a deep commitment to diversity and educational technology, this degree program is based on an innovative, inquiry-oriented, standards-driven, and field-based curriculum that integrates content and pedagogy and employs an electronic direct-response folio assessment system to evaluate the teacher candidate’s progress toward achieving professional standards and proficiencies.
 In addition, HPU provides teacher candidates with cutting-edge course-webpage technology tools and access to online periodical databases in education.